A Minute With: Carly Simon on writing songs and books

-LOS ANGELES (Reuters) - Singer-songwriter Carly Simon, 66, known for 1970s smash hits like “You’re So Vain,” is being honored this week with the prestigious ASCAP (American Society of Composers, Authors and Publishers) Founders Award.
+LOS ANGELES, April 18 (Reuters) - Singer-songwriter Carly Simon, 66, known for 1970s smash hits like “You’re So Vain,” is being honored this week with the prestigious ASCAP (American Society of Composers, Authors and Publishers) Founders Award.

 The award comes four decades after Simon released her first solo record, the self-titled “Carly Simon” with the break-through hit “That’s the Way I’ve Always Heard it Should Be,” followed quickly by her “Anticipation,” album and then “No Secrets” with the single, “You’re So Vain.”